kyle-chan/kyle-chan.github.io/projects/project-4.md

 <img class="ui fluid image" src="../images/halemanoa-housing.png">

 ### Contributions to Project
-I was responsible for the connect page which displayed all the users in cards, the user profile page, and implementing the filtering interface for the connect and housing pages.
+I was responsible for the connect page which displayed all the users in cards, the user profile page, and implementing the filtering interface for the Connect and Housing pages.
 I was also in charge of the conditional renders on the housing and profile pages.
-Certain functionality such as adding a house listing were restricted to specfic user types.
+Certain functionality such as adding a house listing were restricted to specific user types.

 ### Learning Outcomes
-Working on this project helped to expand my knowledge of the React framework, HTML and CSS programmming practices for styling, and with Meteor.
+Working on this project helped to expand my knowledge of the React framework, HTML and CSS programming practices for styling, and with Meteor.
 Because this project was team-based, I was able to learn about the issue, milestone, and project features within Github for task designation and organization.
 Through this project, I feel that my software development and project management skills have been further refined.

 You can learn more at the [Hale Manoa Project Page](https://hale-manoa.github.io/)